Important! May bank holidays: make sure you don't run out of your medicines

 APPOINTMENTS: There is a daily morning triage system for all requests for a same-day appointment run by the GPs - if it is felt your request is "soon" rather than "urgent", you will be advised and booked in accordingly.
 Any request for a child under the age of 5 years is automatically given an appointment by the receptionist, bypassing triage.
 Routine appointments are available upon request - please speak to the receptionist who will be pleased to help.
 See the separate "Appointments" section above.

-INCREASING ACCESS TO GENERAL PRACTICE (IAGP) in 2018: For the months of July to September 2018 we offered additional late evening appointments and Saturday morning surgeries in collaboration with the Fowey and Middleway practices by an agreed rota.
-This proved so successful, particularly for patients who work long hours, and as a consequence we extended the pilot to include both Saturdays (opening hours 8.00am to 12 noon) and Sundays (opening hours 8.00am to 11.00 am) for October 2018 through to March 2019 and now beyond.
+INCREASING ACCESS TO GENERAL PRACTICE (IAGP) : We started this in 2018 and for the first few months offered additional late evening appointments and Saturday morning surgeries in collaboration with the Fowey and Middleway practices by an agreed rota.
+This proved very successful, particularly for patients who work long hours, and as a consequence we extended the pilot to include both Saturdays (opening hours 8.00am to 12 noon) and Sundays (opening hours 8.00am to 11.00 am) for October 2018 through to March 2019 and now beyond.
 IAGP is here to stay and we believe our patients will greatly benefit by increasing continuity of their care.
 Routine appointments for Lostwithiel can be booked through reception as usual - urgent appointments will be booked through the triage system run by the doctors.
 Opening for longer hours has also addressed the issue we have with limited clinical accommodation.
 Friday to 8.00pm is now included within "The Three Harbours" rota as is a slightly later finish on Sundays to 11.30am.
 The format of IAGP requirements are to change in October 2022 but at the moment specific details are not available to us - as soon as we know then we will let patients know.

-Annual Report: The practice attained 97.6% for the year April 2018 - March 2019 for the Quality and Outcomes Framework; this was the same as the previous year and we are delighted to retain our high standards; during Covid-19 there have been different measures in place.
-The annual patient survey 2021 has shown the practice to be well supported by our patients who recognise the hard work and good outcomes we strive to achieve.
+Annual Report: The practice attained 97.6% April 2018 - March 2019 for the Quality and Outcomes Framework; this was the same as the previous year and we are delighted to retain our high standards; during Covid-19 there have been different measures in place.
+The annual patient survey 2021 showed the practice to be well supported by our patients who recognised the hard work and good outcomes we always strive to achieve.
 We were even more delighted that in 2022 we have been voted the best in Cornwall and 24th in the country!
 Thank you to everyone who completed the survey and supporting us............full details can be found on the link gp-patient.co.uk and type in "Lostwithiel Surgery"